Gaukas/seed2sdp/examples/data-channel-create/README.md

 # data-channel-create
 data-channel-create is based on the Pion WebRTC application `data-channels-create` that shows how you can send/recv DataChannel messages.
 You need to run 2 instance at the same time for this application to function properly.

 * This example is out-of-date.
-Please refer to data-channel-instance instead.
+Please refer to data-channel-client/server instead.

 ## Instructions
 ### Download data-channel-create